tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Preferred Label: has Consulted Information Element
 - Definition: Describes the bdqffdq:InformationElements assessed by a bdqffdq:DataQualityNeed in order to make bdqffdq:Assertions concerning bdqffdq:ActedUpon bdqffdq:InformationElements.
 - SubClass Of: hasInformationElement
-- Comments: Provides a relationship between bdqffdq concepts and the bdqffdq:InformationElements that are bdqffdq:Consulted, but not bdqffdq:ActedUpon in a Test.
+- Comments: Provides a relationship between bdqffdq: concepts and the bdqffdq:InformationElements that are bdqffdq:Consulted, but not bdqffdq:ActedUpon in a Test.

 ********************